microsoft/WhatTheHack/015-Serverless/Student/Resources/README.md

 Contains all the source code and images needed for the What the Hack.

 ## License Plates
-The 'license plates' folder contains images for use in the cognitive services portion needed for Custom Vision.
+The `license plates` folder contains images for use in the cognitive services portion needed for Custom Vision.

 ## App
-The 'App' folder contains the "TollBooth" and "UploadImages" folders.
+The `App` folder contains the `TollBooth` and `UploadImages` folders.

-### TollBooth
+### TollBooth`
-This folder contains the .NET "TollBooth" Azure Function application code needed by students to edit and deploy to Azure.
+This folder contains the .NET TollBooth Azure Function application code needed by students to edit and deploy to Azure.

 ### UploadImages